 - If you wanted to get into photography as an amateur, then what is the best type of camera to get started with?

 As the market is constantly changing, I would not recommend one particular camera, nor would I only dictate it has to be a certain brand (I use Canon).
-Instead, I would suggest going to Jessops or WEX Photographic; the advice they would receive would be based on their budget and needs.
+Instead, I would suggest going to WEX Photographic; the advice they would receive would be based on their budget and needs.
 However, I always recommend a camera with interchangeable lenses.
 That way you have more control than a fixed zoom lens camera and can add to your skills as you experiment with different types of photography.
 It is incredible learning how the different lenses and apertures change the image.

 Photography is not static, and you can never know it all, I am still learning every day and that is part of the pleasure of photography for me.